Code of Governance

 A letter of re-appointment shall be issued accordingly.

-To be reviewed by the Board every 3 years or when deemed necessary.
+To be reviewed by the Board every 3 years as deemed necessary.

 Training Manual for New Board Members